IHE/ITI.MHD/input/pagecontent/testplan.md

 ** This page on Test Plan is a prototype.
 It is not fully written.
 It has not been reviewed by committee.
 Comments are welcome. **

 The overall MHD is an API between four actors, with no expectation or mandate of the function to be provided by the data communicated.
-Ths the tests that can be executed are limited to the functionality of the system-under-test (SUT).
+Thus, the tests that can be executed are limited to the functionality of the system-under-test (SUT).
 Where that SUT has a function, it can be tested.

 The overall success of MHD testing is limited by the infrastructure that MHD is connected to.
-For example where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, then the Document Consumer and Document Source can be more fully tested.
+For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, then the Document Consumer and Document Source can be more fully tested.

 ## Test Plan